Policies and Procedures

 Performing Arts Events

-Brooklyn College offers a variety of free and low-cost performing arts events at the College Conservatory of Music, Theater Department, and the Brooklyn Center for the Performing Arts (BCBC).
+Brooklyn College offers a variety of free and low-cost performing arts events at the College Conservatory of Music, Theater Department and the Brooklyn Center for the Performing Arts.
 Families are encouraged to take advantage of these opportunities to complement their child's performing arts education.

 Juries / Student Evaluations

 Students enrolled in private lessons perform for a faculty committee (called a jury) once a year in the spring and receive written evaluations from them.
-In addition, families receive written reports for classes and private lessons to evaluate the student's progress through the school year.
+In addition, families receive written reports for private lessons and certain classes at the completion of the school year.
 These evaluations assist in planning for the next academic year.
+Informal parent/teacher conferences ensure attention to any problems that may develop during the school year.

-Please report any accidents or illnesses to the Director.
-In case of an emergency, please call the Security Office (ext 5511 or 718-951-5000 ext 5511 from an outside line).
+Please report any accidents or illnesses to the director.
+In case of an emergency, please call the Security Office at 718.951.5511.